Specifically, it has enabled a number of initiatives at local and state levels, including:

 In recent discussions with rural Victorian communities, the concept of clustering (or Collaborative Autonomy, or Alliances, as refereed to in other education jurisdictions) has been acknowledged as a viable method to enhance and improve learning opportunities and outcomes in country schools, particularly in light of plateauing school performance and a growing interest in ‘local autonomy’.

-As one Assistant Principal reflected:
+As one Assistant Principal has reflected:

-“We have been able to improve our school performance across a number of indicators by utilising the skills and knowledge of our workforce where they “best fit”.
+“We have been able to improve our school performance across a number of indicators by utilising the skills and knowledge of our workforce where they ‘best fit’.

-The challenge for us in moving from a “good performing” school to an exceptional performing one, we will need to build relationships with people and organisations outside our school through alliances…”
+“The challenge for us, in moving from a ‘good performing’ school to an ‘exceptional performing’ one, is in our need to build relationships with people and organisations outside our school through alliances…”